Corporate Governance

 Disclosure Committee

 The Disclosure Committee provide support to the Board in relation to compliance with MAR, the Disclosure Guidance and Transparency Rules and AIM Rules and the identification, control and disclosure of “inside information”.
 The Disclosure Committee is chaired by Ken Ford.
-Its other members are Dean Murray, Suzanne Packer and Jonathan Lamb.
+Its other members are Dean Murray, Jonathan Lamb and Callum Tasker.
 The Disclosure Committee will meet at such times and in such manner as shall be necessary or appropriate.

 Nomination Committee